Thursday, July 17, 2014

 The Sale of Sekhemka

-Museums are about making money and then learning, you have to pay for the books.
-True the city of Northampton have sold off a treasure but hey L16 million, departing has never been so sweet.
+Museums are about making money, and then learning; you have to pay for the books.
+True, the city of Northampton has sold off a treasure, but hey, L16 million, departing has never been so sweet.

 Notes: